 The Tying Bench is our exciting series of family-friendly weekly on-line fly tying workshops and clinics!
 Each week we look at tying a different pattern - from classic trout flies to big bass bugs...and everything in between!

-There is no charge to be a part of The Tying Bench!
+There is never a charge to join us on The Tying Bench!

 Learn more about this week's fly (and the materials you'll need to tie it) at right.
 You'll find Zoom login details at the bottom of that column.

 And I hope you'll check out our diverse and ever-growing line of fly tying kits and tying and fishing guides too.
 I'm sure you'll find something that you'll enjoy!

 Join our mailing list to learn about upcoming sessions of The Tying Bench, to be notified of special offers, and more!